Skip Global navigation and goto content

 Biomedical Waste Facilities include hospitals, clinics, nursing homes, laboratories, funeral homes, dentists, veterinarians, physicians, transporters, and storage and treatment facilities.

-Environmental Health Services conducts annual inspections of all permitted biomedical waste facilities and triennial inspections of facilities which possess an Exemption Certificate for compliance with state rule.
-EHS also responds to complaints regarding spills or illegal dumping of biomedical waste.
+Environmental Public Health Services conducts annual inspections of all permitted biomedical waste facilities and triennial inspections of facilities which possess an Exemption Certificate for compliance with state rule.
+EPHS also responds to complaints regarding spills or illegal dumping of biomedical waste.
+Facilities found in non-compliance can be charged a $60.00 re-inspection fee.

-The Brevard County Solid Waste Management Department has a Household Used Sharps Disposal Program available to citizens of Brevard County to safely dispose of any household generated sharps.
-Please contact 321-633-2042 for more information.
+The Brevard County Solid Waste Management Department has a Brevard County Household Used Sharps Program (brevardfl.gov) available to citizens of Brevard County to safely dispose of any household generated sharps.
+Please contact 321-633-2042 or email SW.Webmis@BrevardCounty.us for more information.

 For more information on biomedical waste in the State of Florida, please visit https://www.floridahealth.gov/environmental-health/biomedical-waste/index.html.